TheGoldLab/TheGoldLab.github.io/README.md

 # TheGoldLab.github.io
-Repository for The Gold Lab GitHub website (https://thegoldlab.github.io), which provides an overview of the repositories associated with Joshua Gold's laboratory in the Department of Neuroscience at the University of Pennsylvania (https://www.med.upenn.edu/goldlab/).
+Repository for the [GitHub website](https://thegoldlab.github.io) associated with [TheGoldLab organization](https://github.com/TheGoldLab), which contains the repositories associated with [Joshua Gold's laboratory in the Department of Neuroscience at the University of Pennsylvania](https://www.med.upenn.edu/goldlab/).